 Isn’t this little guy so cute?!

 These pinecone scale pumpkins add the perfect amount of texture to almost any vignette.
+Thank you so much Elizabeth Joan Designs for sharing this great craft!
 I hope this gives you a little inspiration for your fall decorating and crafting!
-To see more decor and DIY projects, stop by Elizabeth Joan Designs !
-Oh, and let’s chat!
-Follow me on Facebook, Pinterest, or Instagram!
+To see more decor and DIY projects, stop by Elizabeth Joan Designs and follow her on Facebook, Pinterest, or Instagram!